lawrenceevalyn/MASTERS-ESSAY/research-log.md

 Most info is less certain, however.
 Perhaps add era categories of 'the past' and 'the present'?
 And place categories of 'Italian' when going based on names?

+Decided to mark time periods based on the main tale, rather than the frame narrative, where such frames exist.

 ## 20 July 2015

 Suggestions from mom: